 About the User First beta program

 Welcome to AdSense’s User First beta program.
-You were invited to this beta program because you offer your visitors a good web experience, e.g., your pages are fast-loading or your users are happy with the ad layout on your site.
-With this beta, you'll get early access to new features designed to help boost your revenue and provide your visitors with better ad experiences, as long as you continue prioritizing giving users a great experience and enable AdSense to optimize for that experience.
+You are invited to this beta program because you offer your visitors an excellent mobile experience, e.g., your pages are fast-loading or your users are happy with the ad layout on your site.
+With this beta, you'll get early access to new features designed to help boost your revenue.
+User First can provide your visitors with better ad experiences, as long as you continue prioritizing giving users a great experience and enable AdSense to optimize for that experience.

 - More valuable ads for you: User First's targeted ads are better for your business and could increase your revenue.

 - Fewer, better ads: User First will start optimizing your ad load to create an even better experience for your visitors.

 In the future, we’ll provide publishers in the User First beta program with access to new features and intelligent new formats.
 We'll keep you updated.

 The User First beta program is designed to reward publishers who offer an excellent user experience.
 To measure the user experience on your site we calculate three ratings.
 Your ratings determine whether you can unlock all the rewards of the User First beta program.
 The better your ratings, the more rewards you will unlock.
 If your ratings ever drop below the User First standard, we'll help you bring them back up again so you can keep receiving the program's rewards.